kyeokabe/crackingCodingInterview/README.md

 [LC 41 First Missing Positive](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/41_FirstMissingPositive.cpp) ...
 Was able to come up with the trick.
 The trick is to use the elements as indicies and keep hopping to the corresponding element while it is a valid range and mark it (=INT_MIN) as existing. i.e., n_i = INT_MIN means that i was a positive integer in the array.

-[LC 53](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/53_MaximumSubarray.cpp) ...
+[LC 53 Maximum Subarray](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/53_MaximumSubarray.cpp) ...
 Watched youtube channel ["Back To Back SWE"](https://www.youtube.com/watch?v=2MmGzdiKR9Y) to get the answer.